NoBrainerORM/nobrainer.io/docs/fields.md

 * `:readonly` to specify if a field cannot be updated.
 * `:primary_key` to specify a custom primary key.
 * `:as` to specify an alias in the database.
+* `:lazy_fetch` to specify whether this field should be fetched on demand.

 ## Accessing Fields